AnishPimpley/anishpimpley.github.io/_pages/about.md

 Past-year's Highlights:
 =====

 **GPT-3 Satya Ignite Keynote** - Our work on using GPT-3 for summarization and content generation was featured as one 2 demos in Satya's 2021 Ignite demo.

+{% include youtubePlayer.html id=page.youtubeId1 %}

 **Optimal Resource Allocation for Big Data workloads** -  Our work on petabyte scale resource use prediction from query computational graphs was published in EDBT 2022 with associated patent.

+{% include youtubePlayer.html id=page.youtubeId2 %}

 Professional Summary:
 =====